-Program Title: Entrepreneurship
+Program Title: CIP Number: Entrepreneurship 0252070100

-CIP Number: 0252070100 Program Length: 12 credit hours
+Program Length: SOC Code(s): 12 credit hours

-SOC Code(s): 11-1021

-ertificate program is part of the Marketing Management (60) AS degree program (1252140101).
-At the completion of this program, udent will be able to: 01.0 Demonstrate the human relations skills necessary for success in marketing and entrepreneurship occupations - the student will be able to: 01.01 Exhibit a professional appearance through appropriate grooming and attire.
+This certificate program is part of the Marketing Management AS degree program (1252140101).
+At the completion of this program, the student will be able to: 01.0 Demonstrate the human relations skills necessary for success in marketing and entrepreneurship occupations - the student will be able to: 01.01 Exhibit a professional appearance through appropriate grooming and attire.
 01.02 Exhibit punctuality, initiative, courtesy, loyalty, and honesty.
 01.03 Use a personality inventory for personal improvement.
 01.04 Exhibit the ability to collaborate with others.
 01.05 Discuss the importance of human relations.
 02.0 Demonstrate the ability to communicate skillfully - the student will be able to: 02.01 Demonstrate proficiency in the effective use of speech and vocabulary.
 02.02 Demonstrate the importance of good listening skills.
 02.03 Discuss the role communication plays in marketing and entrepreneurship.
 02.04 Demonstrate the components of the communication process.
 02.05 Demonstrate effective written communication skills.
 02.06 Demonstrate oral communication skills.
 02.07 Understand how to plan and conduct an in-person meeting using invitations, agenda, follow-up, action items, and minutes.
 (Optional) 02.08 Demonstrate knowledge of proper methods and understand the tools needed for conducting online meetings.
 03.0 Plan sales promotion techniques and procedures for the marketing of products and services - the student will be able to:

 03.01 List the purposes of advertising, displays, and public relations.
 03.02 Explain the importance of sales promotion.
 03.03 Identify various forms of advertising media channels, including social media.
 03.04 Demonstrate an understanding of design principles and elements.
 03.05 Identify the parts of an advertisement.
 03.06 Develop and explain the promotional mix.
 03.07 Understand the various types of merchandising concepts, including the sales funnel, and identify the promotional tactics for each phase.
 03.08 Prepare an ad layout.
 03.09 Evaluate the effectiveness of an ad.
 03.10 Apply design principles to analyze and/or create a display.
 03.11 Prepare a promotional plan.
-04.0 Understand the role of the manager and the entrepreneur - the student will be able to: 04.01 Consider the emotional intelligence and personal qualifications and abilities needed to manage a business.
+04.0 Unders stand the role of the manager and the entrepreneur - the student will be able to: 04.01 Consider the emotional intelligence and personal qualifications and abilities needed to manage a business.
 04.02 Evaluate personal style for decision making, problem solving, and creativity.
 04.03 Determine personal style for management, planning, operations, personnel, and public relations.
-05.0 Develop a business plan - the student will be able to: 05.01 Understand the importance of a business plan in guiding management decisions.
+05.0 Develo p a business plan - the student will be able to: 05.01 Understand the importance of a business plan in guiding management decisions.
 05.02 Recognize the appropriate organization of a business plan.
 05.03 Identify and utilize the steps for developing a business plan.
-05.04 Describe the basics of entrepreneurship, envisioning a business, planning, start-up, on-going operations, small business marketing, and growth strategies.
+Describe the basics of entrepreneurship, envisioning a business, planning, start-up, on-going operations, small business marketing, and growth strategies.
 05.05 Understand the idea formation phase of business start-up and the options for owning a business (e.g. acquisition, start-ups, franchises, etc.).
 05.06 Understand the basics of small business management, choosing a structure and distribution channels, and managing resources and employees.
-05.07 Understand what is needed to grow a business, obtain ongoing funding, and how to harvest or reap the benefits of what has been created.